i-shah/genra-ltea/README.md

 3. Activate conda environment:

-`conda activate genra-ltea`
+`conda activate genra-py`

-4. Add this conda environment as a kernel to jupyter-lab:
+4. GenRA (genra-py) will need to be installed in this activated environment with:

-`ipython kernel install --user --name=genra-ltea`
+`pip install genra`

-5. Copy the notebooks/dotenv file to notebooks/.env and edit the environemnt variables (replace path_to_top with the correct directory name):
+5. Open your Jupyter Notebook In the terminal, execute `jupyter notebook`.

-`TOP=path_to_top/genra-ltea SRC=path_to_top/genra-ltea/src DAT=path_to_top/genra-ltea/data FIG=path_to_top/genra-ltea/figs`
+Then open the notebook `001-tt-genra-ltea-2020` to start coding.

 Further details are provided in the genra-py user manual

 `notebooks/manual/001-genra-py-user-manual.ipynb`